brunopinheirofreitas/Java/Alura/Java_Core.md

 48. When handling tests, it's possible to wait for an exception by doing @Test(expected=RuntimeException.class).
 49. ENUM is an object that receives a specific value predfined.
 50. @Deprecated means somethins is old/not to be used.
+51. ..ToMany: Whem using this notation in a code, API JPA uses Lazyness to execute queries that have relation ToMany.
+This makes the performance better due to the fact that those queries are executed only when needed.
+  - @OneToMany(mappedBy="attribute", fetch = FetchType.EAGER): Opposite of lazyness, API JPA will execute queries with ToMany relations since the begining.
 ---

 **Java Types and operators**